Loading Solar Battery Perth...

 typical activation events per year (avg 2-3hrs each)

-The good news: you can stack federal Battery STCs and the WA state rebate together.
-For a typical 10kWh battery system at the current 6.8× STC factor (May–Dec 2026), this means roughly $4,000 in combined savings for Synergy customers.
+You can stack federal Battery STCs and the WA state rebate.
+For a typical 10kWh battery system at the current 6.8× STC factor (May–Dec 2026), the two together return roughly $4,000 for Synergy customers.

-Important distinction: Solar Panel STCs are separate from Battery STCs.
-If you're adding a battery to an existing solar system, you'll receive Battery STCs for the battery.
-If you're installing a new solar + battery system together, you'll receive both Solar STCs and Battery STCs.
+Solar and Battery STCs are separate.
+Adding a battery to an existing solar system earns Battery STCs for the battery.
+A new solar and battery system installed together earns both Solar STCs and Battery STCs.

 Total savings: $4,013 (33%).
 Note: 10kWh falls within the 5-14kWh tier, so receives 100% of Battery STCs.